JamesWoolfenden/terraform-gcp-bastion/README.md

 The bastion is designed to work with a private Kubernetes Cluster.
 The Bastion is enabled for OS Logins, if you add the service role and OS role to your users they will be able to ssh into it.
+The some basic Kubernetes tools are also installed into the bastion.

 ## Usage